AI strategy & governance. ailabwatch.org.

 Your ranking is negatively correlated with my (largely deference-based) beliefs (and I think weakly negatively correlated with my inside view).
 Your analysis identifies a few issues with orgs-I-support that seem likely true and important if true.
 So this post will cause me to develop more of an inside view or at least prompt the-people-I-defer-to with some points you raise.
 Thanks for writing this post.
 [This is absolutely not an endorsement of the post’s conclusions.
 I have lots of disagreements.
 I’m just saying parts of it feel quite helpful.]

 Here’s my longtermist, AI focused list.
 I really haven’t done my research, e.g. I read zero marginal funding posts.
-This is mostly a vote for MATS.
+MATS is probably the most popular of these, so this is basically a vote for MATS.

 I would have ranked The Midas Project around 5 but it wasn’t an option.